How to make a resume on a Word document

 - Awards, honors, and GPA (if it’s 3.5 or higher)

-Here’s an example of a well-written resume education section:
+Here’s an example of a well-written education section:

-6. List your relevant job skills on your resume in Word
+6. List your relevant skills

 7. Include career accomplishments and awards at the bottom